 The School of Postgraduate Studies (SPS) of UMaT will liaise with the Governing Board through the UMaT GCM-TEF Committee to organise a seminar for prospective applicants on the application process.
 The call for application will open in the middle of January, 2021 and close by the end of February, 2021.
 Interested Masters and Doctoral students should apply to the Grant using their thesis topics with proposed solutions that should be relevant to the mining industry.
 Before submission, the application must be endorsed by a Technical Person from Industry (who will serve as an Industry Advisor) and Academic Supervisor from UMaT.
 Completed application documents will be vetted by the GCM Technical Committee, which would recommend awardees for consideration to the GCM Council through the Governing Board.

 - Guidelines for Implementation of the Grant

-To be eligible for the Grant, the applicant must:
+To be eligible for the Postgraduate Research Grant, the applicant must:

-- Be a Master or Doctoral Student of UMaT and must have completed the first semester of the first year successfully;
+- Be a Masters or Doctoral Student of UMaT and must have completed the first semester of the first year successfully;

 - Apply and submit a Completed Application Form with Research Proposal Before the deadline for the submission of the application;